cynorfleet/Intro_to_Graphics/ExamReview.md

        Length is the amount of vertices for which u wish to draw.
     #### Where
        To be called once all the "plumbing" is complete
+15.
+** glGenBuffers(1, &buffer); **
+// returns 1 buffer object names in buffer
+** glBindBuffer(GL_ARRAY_BUFFER, buffer); **
+// associates a buffer object to buffer
+** glBufferData(GL_ARRAY_BUFFER, Size+Size,
+NULL, GL_STATIC_DRAW);glBufferSubData(GL_ARRAY_BUFFER, 0, Size, &vertexList[0]); **
+//  create a new data store for a buffer object
+** glBufferSubData(GL_ARRAY_BUFFER, Size, Size, &normalList[0]); **
+//  redefine some or all of the data store for the specified buffer object.
+Data starting at byte offset offset and extending for size bytes is copied to the data store from the memory pointed to by data. offset and size must define a range lying entirely within the buffer object's data store.

+16.
+    ## How are the in variables fed:
+        - glGetAttribLocation: gets the location index from GPU
+        - glEnableAttribArray: enable the variable
+        - glVertexAttribPointer: defines the data in the variable

+    ## How are the uniform variable set.
+        - glGetUniformLocation: gets the location index from GPU
+        - glUniformMatrix4fv: defines the data in th uniform matrix